The Commoner Class

 3rd-level Laborer feature

-have access to your True Craftsman tools and their
+to True Craftsman tools and a supply of wood, stone, metal

 10th-level Laborer feature